General Terms & Conditions

 - Deviations from these general terms and conditions can only be made explicitly and in writing.
 If and insofar as the provisions in these general terms and conditions deviate from what the Parties have explicitly agreed in Writing, what the Parties have explicitly agreed in Writing shall prevail.

-- Destruction or nullity of one or more of the provisions of these general terms and conditions or the Agreement as such, does not affect the validity of the other stipulations.
-Where appropriate, the Parties are obliged to enter into mutual consultation in order to make an alternative arrangement with regard to the affected clause.
-The purpose and purport of the original provision will be taken into account as much as possible.
+- Destruction or nullity of one or more of the provisions of these general terms and conditions or the Agreement does not affect the validity of the other stipulations.
+The Parties must consult mutually to make an alternative arrangement concerning the affected clause where appropriate.
+The purpose and purport of the original provision will be considered as much as possible.

 - Every offer from Woosa (including its offer on the Website and its offers) is without obligation, even if it states a term of acceptance.
-Woosa can still withdraw its offer without delay, at least as soon as possible after its acceptance by the Licensee.
-In the event that payment has already been made by the Licensee in such a case, Woosa will immediately ensure repayment, at least as soon as possible.
+Woosa can still withdraw its offer without delay, at least as soon as possible, after approval by the Licensee.
+If the Licensee has already made payment in such a case, Woosa will immediately ensure repayment, at least as soon as possible.